Home Buyer’s Guide: Identifying & Addressing Mold with MD Mold Testing in Maryland

 5 Types of Mold Commonly Found in Homes in Maryland

 It might sound scary, but most homes do contain mold.
-And while some mold can be toxic and can lead to very dangerous health symptoms, toxic mold in homes is rare.
+While some mold can be toxic and can lead to very dangerous health symptoms, toxic mold in homes is rare.

 However, allergenic molds are quite common.
 These types of mold can lead to less serious symptoms, but still symptoms nonetheless.
 These could include sneezing, watery eyes, coughing, wheezing, and more.